TheSonOfThomp/AdamThompson/src/data/portfolio/knowroaming.md

 <div class="tldr" markdown=1>

-## An interface that shows the important information, no matter where you are.
+## An app that shows the important information, no matter where you are.

 #### People were never quite sure if things were set up properly before traveling abroad.
 This made them uneasy and unsure whether to trust the product.